MMMU: A Massive Multi-discipline Multimodal Understanding and Reasoning Benchmark for Expert AGI: Experiments

 \subsection{Baselines}

 \textbf{LMMs.} We consider various large multimodal models.
 By default, for each model family, we use the latest, largest, and best-performing available checkpoint to date. \textit{(i)} Kosmos2~\cite{peng2023kosmos} is pre-trained to ground fine-grained visual objects with texts and to follow instructions.
-With only 1.6B model size, Kosmos2 is able to achieve comparable or better performance with Flamingo-9B~\cite{alayrac2022flamingo} on VQA and captioning tasks. \textit{(ii)} LLaMA-Adapter2~\cite{gao2023llama} fine-tunes Llama~\cite{touvron2023llama} in a parameter-efficient way and utilizes visual encoder CLIP~\cite{radford2021learning} and modular experts such as Optical Character Recognition (OCR) to capture more image information for later better visual understanding. \textit{(iii)} BLIP-2~\cite{li2023blip} introduces light-weight learnable visual queries to bridge the frozen CLIP ViT~\cite{radford2021learning} and FLAN-T5~\cite{chung2022scaling}. \textit{(iv)} Starting from the parameters from BLIP-2, InstructBLIP~\cite{dai2023instructblip} is further fine-tuned with visual instruction tuning data for better zero-shot generalization capabilities.
-For both BLIP-2 and InstructBLIP, we consider both scales: FLAN-T5 XL and FLAN-T5-XXL for model scaling analysis. \textit{(v)} LLaVA-1.5~\cite{liu2023improved} linearly projects the visual embedding into word embedding space of Vicuna~\cite{vicuna2023}, thus equipping the LLM with visual abilities. \textit{(vi)} As an open-source alternative to Flamingo~\cite{alayrac2022flamingo}, OpenFlamingo~\cite{awadalla2023openflamingo} has close performance on most vision-language tasks. \textit{(vii)} CogVLM~\cite{COGVLM} concatenates image and text in the input embedding space and adds trainable visual layers in textual Transformer blocks to deeply align two modalities.
-It is reported to achieve very promising performance on existing VQA benchmarks recently. \textit{(viii)} Fuyu~\cite{fuyu-8b} projects the patches of the input image into text embedding space. \textit{(ix)} Qwen-VL~\cite{Qwen-VL} introduces a set of trainable query embeddings and single-layer cross-attention module to bridge the modalities, supporting interleaved image-text input. \textit{(x)} Otter~\cite{li2023otter} is fine-tuned with diverse instruction-tuning data and able to perform in-context learning. \textit{(xi)} MiniGPT-4~\cite{zhu2023minigpt} is built upon Vicuna~\cite{vicuna2023} and designs a linear modality projection layer for visual understanding abilities. \textit{(xii)} mPLUG-Owl2~\cite{ye2023mplug2} designs modality-adaptive module to unify vision and language while preserving the distinct properties of them.
+With only 1.6B model size, Kosmos2 is able to achieve comparable or better performance with Flamingo-9B~\cite{alayrac2022flamingo} on VQA and captioning tasks. \textit{(ii)} LLaMA-Adapter2~\cite{gao2023llama} fine-tunes Llama~\cite{touvron2023llama} in a parameter-efficient way and utilizes visual encoder CLIP~\cite{radford2021learning} and modular experts such as Optical Character Recognition (OCR) to capture more image information for later better visual understanding. \textit{(iii)} BLIP-2~\cite{li2023blip} introduces light-weight learnable visual queries to bridge the frozen CLIP ViT~\cite{radford2021learning} and FLAN-T5~\cite{chung2022scaling}. \textit{(iv)} Starting from the parameters from BLIP-2, InstructBLIP~\cite{dai2023instructblip} is further fine-tuned with visual instruction tuning data for better zero-shot generalization capabilities. \textit{(v)} LLaVA-1.5~\cite{liu2023improved} linearly projects the visual embedding into word embedding space of Vicuna~\cite{vicuna2023}, thus equipping the LLM with visual abilities. \textit{(vi)} As an open-source alternative to Flamingo~\cite{alayrac2022flamingo}, OpenFlamingo~\cite{awadalla2023openflamingo} has close performance on most vision-language tasks. \textit{(vii)} CogVLM~\cite{COGVLM} concatenates image and text in the input embedding space and adds trainable visual layers in textual Transformer blocks to deeply align two modalities.
+It has been reported to achieve very promising performance on existing VQA benchmarks recently. \textit{(viii)} Fuyu~\cite{fuyu-8b} projects the patches of the input image into text embedding space. \textit{(ix)} Qwen-VL~\cite{Qwen-VL} introduces a set of trainable query embeddings and single-layer cross-attention module to bridge the modalities, supporting interleaved image-text input. \textit{(x)} Otter~\cite{li2023otter} is fine-tuned with diverse instruction-tuning data and able to perform in-context learning. \textit{(xi)} MiniGPT-4~\cite{zhu2023minigpt} is built upon Vicuna~\cite{vicuna2023} and designs a linear modality projection layer for visual understanding abilities. \textit{(xii)} mPLUG-Owl2~\cite{ye2023mplug2} designs a modality-adaptive module to unify vision and language while preserving their distinct properties of them.

 \textbf{Text-only LLMs.} For text-only LLMs, we consider the most capable ones including GPT-4 and several open-source LLMs, Llama2-7B~\cite{touvron2023llama}, FLAN-T5-XXL and Vicuna-13B, which are adopted as the text encoder or decoder in the selected LMMs.
 To determine if an external image-to-text tool can enhance these LLMs' performance on \dataset, we deploy OCR by MMOCR\footnote{https://github.com/open-mmlab/mmocr} or captioning by LLaVA-1.5 to provide the recognized text information to text-only LLMs.